SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 Start, start, start.

-All I had to do was push the button, encase the record of our love in the eternal permanence of plastic laminate.
+All I have to do is push the button, encase the record of our love in the eternal permanence of plastic laminate.
 Easy…

 Right?